 Laboratory dental silicon rubber burs polish dental plaster, glass, dental porcelain, and hard metal alloy finishing.
 Hardness and toughness avoid fatigue and breakage.
 Accessible in various color coding and each color determines the thickness of the grits.

 Dental acrylic laboratory burs

-Dental acrylic laboratory burs are used to treat acrylic materials such as partial and complete dentures, custom trays, rough gold abrasion, and cobalt-chromium dental alloys, composite veneers, or ceramics before the final firing.
+Dental acrylic laboratory burs are used to treat acrylic materials such as partial and complete dentures, custom trays, rough gold abrasion, cobalt-chromium dental alloys, composite veneers, or ceramics before the final firing.
 Acrylic dental burs are manufactured of the finest quality stainless steel for longevity and precise cutting.
 It decreases the amount of rework.
 It also demonstrates a convincing cutting performance and an impressively long service life.

 The color-coding system of dental burs

-Dentist and dental lab burs have a special cooler coating on the neck that defines the cutting characteristics of dental burs.
+Dentists and dental lab burs have a special cooler coating on the neck that defines the cutting characteristics of dental burs.
 Dental bur coarseness determines the cutting strength of dental burs.

 The black band is for super coarse, green for coarse, blue for medium, and red and yellow for fine and superfine burs.
 The coarse head is more suitable for cutting objects, and the fine head offers excellent surface finishing and polishing.

 In 1979, a specific numbering system was introduced by the international standards organization for dental burs.
 They give the 15-digit code that is divided into 6 parameters with 3 digits of each code.